-In , 2021 our board of directors adopted, and our stockholders approved, the ESPP, which will become effective immediately prior to the closing of this offering.
+In April 2021 our board of directors adopted, and our stockholders approved, the ESPP, which will become effective immediately prior to the closing of this offering.

-A total of shares of our common stock are initially authorized and reserved for future issuance under the ESPP.
+A total of 172,795 shares of our common stock are initially authorized and reserved for future issuance under the ESPP.
 In addition, the ESPP provides for annual increases in the number of shares available for issuance under the ESPP on January 1, 2022 and each subsequent anniversary through 2030, equal to the smallest of:

-- shares of our common stock; or - · such other amount as may be determined by our board of directors.
+- 0.5% of the number of shares of common stock issued and outstanding on the immediately preceding December 31; or - such other amount as may be determined by our board of directors.